makerkit/cli/README.md

 ### Some commands require a Makerkit repository

-Commands that interact with the repository (plugins, i18n, blog) must be launched from the root of the repository, as they will read and write files from the codebase.
+Commands that interact with the repository (plugins, i18n) must be launched from the root of the repository, as they will read and write files from the codebase.